 FAQs on the Smith College Fulbright Program

-The Fulbright is a prestigious fellowship for U.S. citizens with a GPA of 3.4 or higher that can send you to one of 155 countries for a year after you graduate.
-You can apply to be an English Teaching Assistant (ETA) or to conduct independent research or perhaps study at a university.
+The Fulbright is a prestigious fellowship for U.S. citizens with a GPA of 3.4+ that can send you to one of 160 countries for a year, with about 350 options to choose from, after you graduate.
+You can apply to be an English Teaching Assistant (ETA) or to conduct independent research or perhaps study at a university or undertake an art project.
 Find out more at: http://us.fulbrightonline.org/about/fulbright-us-student-program.

 As outlined by Senator Fulbright, the purpose of the program is threefold: